 You cannot step into the same river twice.

 Now concentrate, this is the bit about L&D. It doesn’t matter how cool your Kaizen tools are, if they are not set into the context of the other four, it’s not going to work.
 The particular tools in Lean, similar to much of our dominant learning paradigm, are mostly oriented around an industrial appetition from the early 1900s that no longer exists.
-Hence the nod to the Function of Reason and the fact that tools are for the most part, functional, designed for a specific use.
-Beyond that use they rarely work efficiently albeit that occasionally the function can be exapted, to be more useful at something else.
+Hence the nod to the Function of Reason and the fact that tools are for the most part, mechanical, designed for a specific use.
+Beyond that use they rarely work efficiently albeit that occasionally their function can be exapted, to be more useful at something else.
 Lean is certainly not about creating the conditions for innovation so any exaptation would be incidental.
 Hence you have to pick the right tools for the job.

 Now if we shift context out of Systems ‘in highly controlled environments’ to other sorts of endeavours, say Poetry, or Medicine or even L&D, does Lean have a place?
 Well, you can’t do much about your Bushido, it is for the most part inherited, will kill anything that doesn’t work with it and so you got to accept it, or die trying.
 Nemawashi, is what normal humans do (albeit rarely within the confines of a job description) but in L&D terms, you might even see it as the method of maintaining a bloody good TNA.
 If you don’t already understand the universal application of Genchi Genbatsu to everything, you really shouldn’t work in L&D. And let’s face it, if your entire company has committed to Hansei, that’s half the L&D people on early retirement.